azral1962/min-book/src/additional/notes.typ

 }

-// INTERNAL: notes.insert() inserts notes in the document at tye right place.
+// INTERNAL: notes.insert() inserts notes in the document at the right place.
 #let insert(body) = {
   import "../utils.typ"